ADE-Scheduler/ADE-Scheduler/README.md

 - **September 2020**: release of the second version of the tool
 - **September 2021**: 2 years of service, Python 3.9 upgrade and 3500+ users
 - **December 2021**: 7000+ users
+- **January 2022**: Moving auth. system to UCLouvain OAuth, thereby resetting the number of users to 0 on January 29nth, 2022

 ### How does it work ?